WorkloadAutomation/ibm-workload-automation-docker-compose/README.md

     docker-compose logs -f <container_name>

-Where container_name can be: wa-server, wa-console or wa-agent.
+Where, <container_name> represents one of the following: wa-server, wa-console or wa-agent.

 ### Notes